mence/radio-beta/README.md

 * Radio stations are unique to a device, meaning that handoff drops some of the features such as voting.
 * When visiting Radio as a brand new user, I was suggested one radio station for Drake.
 This felt a little weird, as you really don't know what kind of user I am yet.
 An empty state encouraging me to create stations with some songs/artists would be better than a artist you have no idea if I like.

+## Code Comments

+*Caveat: I'm not as familiar with Angular, so it's a little hard to tell if some things are idiomatic or just spat out as part of the build system.*

+* `/radio`: Is there a way to not package all of Angular (122K) and jQuery (82K) in?
+* Would you want to log specific genre when a genre-station is triggered, rather than just a seed title?
+Could be my misunderstanding here, perhaps the `spotify:genre` index is enough to retrieve the seed
+* radio and radio-hub: Some languages missing translations (maybe not available in those regions?), eg in radio-hub: `hi`, `ko`, `ro`, `ru`, `ta`, `th` all seem to be missing translations.

+## Next Steps

+In my opinion, Radio is ready for release.
+The things identified don't break any of the major functions and integration as a whole seems stable.

+### Progressing from Manual Testing to Automated Testing

+**1. Release and Immediate Future**

+The team will probably have to stick with manual testing efforts.
+I would create a checklist of features to check (the primary functional tests I identified could be a starting point) prior to release.
+If there is a large burden of manual regression testing here, it might be worth considering something like [BrowserStack](https://www.browserstack.com/) [Rainforest QA](https://www.rainforestqa.com/) to offload some of this testing, particularly across platforms.

+**2. Safety**

+If it looks like we're going to continue with Radio, I would look to build a smoke automated test suite of the primary functional tests.
+We can probably just write this in Jasmine.
+This provides safety to ensure we haven't broken anything major.

+**3. Functional Tests / Test Per Feature**

+Once future development begins, we can build out this suite with a series of functional tests.
+Each new feature worked on should come with test(s) covering the happy path as well as any edge cases or requirements.

+It might be worth making a very minimal API test suite to check the behaviour and structure of the various services we're integrating with to ensure the test contracts are maintained.

+We might want to consider rewriting the smoke tests into more of a user journey test suite, following the path across a number of application components and actions (these should be very minimal, 10 max.)

+**4. Integrations, TDD**

+Now that we are in the flow of writing tests per feature, we should investigate:

+* Following TDD style of preparing tests and developing.
+* Refactoring the existing suite wherever possible to move higher-level tests into unit tests for speeds sake.
+However be careful here if we end up mocking too much away, we might not be capturing the actual behaviour.
+Consider retaining some of the functional tests.
+* Larger testing concerns such as:
+    - Performance testing: How does our application behave when the backend servers are under load?
+Are there rendering limits in the UI?
+    - Cross-platform testing: investigate if it's possible to send tests to a cross platform test suite such as [SauceLabs](https://saucelabs.com/).

 ## Overall Application Notes for Discussion

 *I'll raise them with the other teams but I've kept them in these test notes as part of the session.*